 It is worth noting that the art team specifically requires a qualifier on all products which are built with a non-native compiler. cetbuildtools conforms to this requirement.

-#4 Updated by Eric Flumerfelt about 4 years ago
+#4 Updated by Eric Flumerfelt over 4 years ago

 The fourth option definitely sounds good for the library part of TRACE.
 We can play tricks in CMakeLists.txt to use the native compiler for the kernel module which requires it.